Mati Alaver

 Mati Alaver (born 21 February 1954 in Võru) is a former Estonian skier and sport coach.

-1981–1992 he was the main coach of Estonian women cross-country national team, and 1992–2011 the main coach of Estonian cross-country skiing.
+From 1981 to 1992 he was the main coach of the Estonian women's cross-country national team, and from 1992 to 2011 the main coach for Estonian cross-country skiing.

 His most notable students are Andrus Veerpalu and Jaak Mae.

-In 2019 he was related to the doping scandal Operation Aderlass.
+In 2019 he was involved in the Operation Aderlass doping scandal.